Charles D. Vollmer, “Chuck”

 Jobenomics (Jobs + economics) deals with the process of creating and mass-producing small businesses and jobs.
 Jobenomics National Grassroots Movement’s goal is to facilitate the creation of 20 million net new U.S. jobs within a decade.
 Jobenomics media outreach has touched over 20 million people and has garnished wide-spread support for its economic development, workforce development, and business development efforts.
 In 2017, Jobenomics’ website received over 350,000 page views with the majority the viewers spending a half hour or more online, not counting time spent reviewing hundreds of thousands of downloads from the Jobenomics library.

-Jobenomics regularly updates its nine books and e-books (shown above) to keep its members current on the latest national and international economic and labor force issues, trends and solutions.
+Jobenomics regularly updates its ten e-books to keep its members current on the latest national and international economic and labor force issues, trends and solutions.
 Jobenomics research is perhaps one of the most comprehensive libraries regarding employment and unemployment challenges facing today’s rapidly changing world.

 Jobenomics also provides special reports on national and international events that impact the economy.
 These reports range from the contingent workforce challenge, international, the emerging digital economy, to helping solve future labor force issues and problems.

 Jobenomics provides advice and timely data to policy and decision-makers worldwide.
 Over the last few years, Jobenomics met with over a thousand government, business and community leaders to incorporate the best of their ideas and requirements into Jobenomics initiatives and programs.
 Today, over a dozen communities started Jobenomics initiatives led by local community leaders.
 These initiatives focus on citizens at the base of America’s socioeconomic pyramid with emphasis on women, minorities, youth, veterans and other hopefuls who want to work or start a business.
 While Jobenomics is an American business and job creation movement, there is significant interest from Asian, Middle East, and African nations to start similar movements.